-- Deposit the remains of tobacco products in the proper receptacles and be considerate of the appearance of the work areas, parking lots, and grounds.
-Maintain cigarette receptacles in a presentable manner. - Employees may smoke or vape in designated areas during work and lunch breaks.
+- Employees must deposit the remains of tobacco products in the proper receptacles and be considerate of the appearance of the work areas, parking lots, and grounds. - Employees may smoke or vape in designated areas during work and lunch breaks.
 Use the area that is designated for smoking.
 Smoking, the use of any type of electronic vaporizing device, and the use of any product that can be used to deliver tobacco, nicotine or marijuana to the person inhaling from the device is not permitted within 15' of the front entrance of Town Hall. - All general work areas of the Town as well as individual offices and Town vehicles are designated as tobacco-free, marijuana-free, and smoke and electronic vaporizing device-free areas.